 Crimson 3.1 provides many new features and improvements.
-Lots of changes have been made to increases usability and decrease the amount of time it takes to create a database, and a number of major features have been added.
+Lots of changes have been made to increase usability, to decrease the amount of time it takes to create a database, and a number of major features have been added.

 Zero Config